XDarkPhoenixes/Group_10/README.md

 </p>

 Also, two other tools, **train_test_split()** and **StandardScaler()**, were used to standardize the input data.
-Datasets will often contain features highly varying in magnitudes, units and range, scaling is necessary to guarantee that values are not going to be misleading to the analysis.
+Datasets will often contain features highly varying in magnitudes, units and range, scaling is necessary to guarantee that those numbers are not going to be misleading to the analysis.
 If not correctly scaled, the algorithm might consider 100m a larger value than 1km for example.

 The same preprocessing steps were used throughout the project in order to fairly compare models.
 A library called Pycaret was being tested and was used before and after data preprocessing, serving in different parts of the project, such as model choice, data exploration and analysis.